Skip to content

 The Library

-This the most ostentatious room in the house; Tatton’s collection of Gillow furniture is unrivalled.
+This the most ostentatious room in the house with cherry coloured silk damask on the walls and some fine examples of furniture; part of a collection of Gillows at Tatton which is unrivalled.
 Wilbraham Egerton’s ownership (1777–1853) saw the commission of many pieces especially for the house.

 Inside the Kitchen at Tatton Park, Cheshire, where a black wrought-iron range stands in the middle of the stone floor, covered with pots, pans and utensils.